An Overview of the Science Fiction Sub-Genres

 Steampunk

 Steampunk is typically set in an era where steam engines are widely used.
 It has strong technological elements combining what was used in that time period with future or imagined technology.
+Delightfully, this is a subgenre that does not adhere to the futuristic aspect commonly found in the definition of science fiction.

 Time Travel

-Time Travel stories are about characters who travel (or are visited by someone who travels) either forward or backward in time.
+Time travel stories are about characters who travel (or are visited by someone who travels) either forward or backward in time.
 These stories are often more about the consequences of time travel rather than the act itself.

-Those are some of the most common sub-genres of science fiction.
 If you have any questions or think I’ve missed any important sub-genres, let me know in the comments.

 Please follow and like us: